 Sif is counted among the Æsir, and is attested to in the Poetic Edda, Prose Edda, and in Skaldic poetry.
-Her sphere of influence has some overlap with her sister-in-law, Frigga, however she stands on her own as one the Asyjnur, a major goddess of Ásgard.
+Her sphere of influence has some overlap with her mother-in-law, Frigg, however she stands on her own as one the Asyjnur, a major goddess of Ásgard.
 She is rather iconic, depicted as having sublimely beautiful, long golden hair.

 She is a goddess of the harvest and Autumn, and her hair symbolizes farm fields abundant with golden wheat, and the brightly coloured leaves that fall in Autumn.
 As Autumn turns to Winter, she becomes the mother of Ullr, a god of Winter.
 Sif’s hair seems to represent vitality, and is counted as one of the great treasures of the gods, as important in its own way as her husband’s powerful hammer, Mjölnir.

 The most famous tale about her features her hair.
 The trickster god Loki, with whom she may have had an affair previously, shaves her head and absconds with her hair.
 Throughout the stories, Loki is often a jealous god.
 Although he himself is described as comely and charismatic, he is envious of gods who are beautiful and well-liked.
 While asleep (and by some accounts having drugged Sif and Thor) he creeps into their bedchamber and shears off Sif’s crowning glory.